bxparks/rpn83p/docs/USER_GUIDE.md

 it was not as bad as I had feared, but it was still slightly worse than a regular 83+ in my opinion.

-The buttons on the 83+SE are slightly more rounded than the regular 83+, and they seem slightly more mushy than the regular 83+.
-In other words, I think I prefer the regular 83+ buttons.
+The buttons on the 83+SE seem slightly more mushy than the regular 83+ but that could be just my calculator.
+The 83+SE buttons also *look* slightly more rounded than the regular 83+ but I think that's because some of the 83+SE buttons are slightly translucent as well.
+Overall, I think I prefer the regular 83+ buttons.

 **TI-83 Plus Silver Edition VSC**